Treatment-Resistant Depression

 Treatment-resistant depression affects about 30% of people diagnosed with major depressive disorder.
 Here is what you should know about treatment- resistant depression and the range of options for treatment.

-Jennifer Coughlin, M.D., is co-founder and co-director of Johns Hopkins’ Brain Health Program and an associate professor of psychiatry and behavioral sciences.
+Sarah Collica, M.D. is the director of the Young Adult Mood Disorders Inpatient Unit and Outpatient Mood Disorders Consultation Clinic and an assistant professor of psychiatry and behavioral sciences.
 Ana Soule, C.R.N.P., is a psychiatric nurse practitioner at the Brain Health Program with dedicated expertise in the diagnosis and treatment of young adults with mood disorders.

 What is Treatment-Resistant Depression?